Media and Entertainment Human Resources

 - Continuity Across Varied Lines of Business

-- Budget Controls
+- Budget Controls for HR Programs

-- Common Goal - 360 Degree Programs
+- Common Goal - 360 Programs

-- Best Practices
+- HR Best Practices

-Successful candidate identified: A Vice President of ER of a competing media and entertainment conglomerate was identified and hired as the new Director of Employee Relations.
+A Vice President of ER of a competing media and entertainment conglomerate was identified and hired as the new Director of Employee Relations.

-She incorporated new ER policies for 2,300 US employees located in U.S. operating groups.
-She incorporated Human Resources groups from acquired companies into corporate units with decentralized field operations and designed training programs for Senior Management and staff including Change Management, Leadership Skills Development, Team Building, Stress Management and Building Communication Skills.
+She incorporated new ER policies for Human Resource Groups from acquired companies into corporate units with decentralized field operations and designed training programs for senior management and staff including Change Management, Leadership Skills Development, Team Building, Stress Management and Building Communication Skills.
 She conducted training in interviewing, hiring, firing, coaching and motivating.
-Manage sexual harassment training programs, started process of Wage and Hour Audits to insure company-wide FLSA compliance and worked with the legal department in the writing of a corporate handbook to establish consistent policies and procedures
+Managed sexual harassment training programs, started the process of Wage and Hour Audits to insure company-wide FLSA compliance and worked with the legal department in the writing of a corporate handbook to establish consistent policies and procedures